r96922081/C-Compiler/README.md

 ## C Compiler
-This is a C compiler written by C#, support many (but not all) C89 syntax.
+This is a C compiler written by C#, support several (not all) C89 syntax.

-Compile and run [8-Queen.c](https://github.com/r96922081/C-Compiler/blob/main/CExample/EightQueen.c) example:
+Compile, [8-Queen.c](https://github.com/r96922081/C-Compiler/blob/main/CExample/EightQueen.c), it generates [8-Queen.s](https://github.com/r96922081/C-Compiler/blob/main/CExample/EightQueen.s), here is the output of 8-Queen.exe (compiled by GCC)

     . . . . . . .
 Q
     . . .
 Q . . . .